opendcs/opendcs/docs/source/start-computations.rst

 In OpenDCS, a computation comprises of a few pieces:

-* Alogorithm (ie operations applied)
+* Algorithm (ie operations applied)
 * Input & Output Time Series or Pathname Parts
 * Process
 * Optional - Group

-A suggested guiding princinpal to building a new computation is to follow the steps outlined below:
+A suggested guiding principal to building a new computation is to follow the steps outlined below:

 #.
 Ensure input time series exist
 #.
-Create group if computation is going to be applied to mulutple time series
+Create group if computation is going to be applied to multiple time series
 #.
 Ensure algorithm exists (create if necessary)
 #.
 Ensure process exists
 #.
 Create computation